rich-27/react-tutorial-with-ts/README.md

-# Getting Started with Create React App
+# React Tutorial TicTacToe

+A TicTacToe React app built following the React tutorial.
+Subsequently converted to TypeScript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).